MarcZimmerli/Advanced_python_course_quiz_project/README.md

 So it is only possible to add questions to a database but not to generate quizes from them yet and track scores etc.
 For a more detailled description of the intended timeline for the implementation of the remaining features, please refer to the [ROADMAP](https://github.com/MadpenguinCH/Advanced_python_course_quiz_project/blob/main/ROADMAP.md).

-At the moment, this repository is not set up to allow for